 This event featured several educational stations regarding Lincoln Water System’s history, current water data, planning efforts, and information on current options to secure a second water source.

 Mayor’s Water Source Advisory Council

 The Mayor’s Water Source Advisory Council is made up of a variety of public stakeholders, water, agriculture, and science-related experts, and City and State leaders.
-The 27-member group meets once a month for six months to review the Lincoln Water System (LWS) Alternatives Analysis that will help the City navigate complex design, construction, financial, legal, and governance options.
-The analysis is scheduled to be completed early January 2023.
+The 27-member group met once a month for seven months to review the Lincoln Water System (LWS) Alternatives Analysis that will help the City navigate complex design, construction, financial, legal, and governance options.

 Downloads in PDF format.